bbauska/W3Cx-2of5/README.md

 ```

 Here is a series of screen captures showing these minimum options
-applied to a parent <div> and four identical paragraphs at various
+applied to a parent &lt;div&gt; and four identical paragraphs at various
 browser sizes, with no other properties applied except some small margin
 and padding on the paragraph, and a background color and a border radius
 to help visualize.